vivek-vilvaraj/libcxlmi_old/README.md

    }
    ```

-A third level tunneling commands to the LD Pool CCI in a Multi-Headed Device
+Note that a third level tunneling commands to the LD Pool CCI in a Multi-Headed
-(MHD) is unsupported.
+Device (MHD) is unsupported (CXL.io).

 Simple payloads can use stack-allocated input variables, while more complex
 responses require the user to already provide the output payload buffer.